fengalin/raspdac-on-osmc/README.md

 ```

 You will probably need to start over before getting it right.
 Check the next
 section for usefull keys.
-Using this method, I had a bouncing effect when pressing
+Using this method, I had a bouncing effect when I pressed
 the keys.
 From what I read, sorting this issue out depends a lot on the remote control
 itself.
 I ended up finding my remote control in the database.
 As an example,
-these were the lines that solved the issue:
+these were the lines that made the difference:
 ```
   min_code_repeat 1
   min_repeat      2